 On this page

-If you wish to stay in the Netherlands as a highly skilled migrant, you will require a provisional residence permit (machtiging tot voorlopig verblijf, MVV) or/and a residence permit.
+If you wish to stay in the Netherlands and work as a highly skilled migrant, you will require a residence permit.
+Depending on your country of residence, you may also need a provisional residence permit (machtiging tot voorlopig verblijf, MVV).

 You need a recognised sponsor

 Are you the employer of a foreign national who wishes to obtain a residence permit as a highly skilled migrant?
 Please check the IND Work section of the Immigration and Naturalisation Service (Immigratie- en Naturalisatiedienst, IND) for information on conditions and procedures.

 An MVV is a visa that is issued for a stay longer than 90 days.
 Your sponsor submits an application both for an MVV and a residence permit at the same time.
 Not everyone needs an MVV to enter the Netherlands.
 Your sponsor then applies for a residence permit directly.
 Your sponsor can submit the application while you are not yet in the Netherlands.